Health Centers Then & Now

 2015: The 50th Anniversary of the CHC Movement

-The passage with overwhelming bi-partisan support of HR 2, the Medicare and CHIP Reauthorization Act of 2015, follows a concerted effort to tackle the Primary Care Funding Cliff.
+The passage with overwhelming bi-partisan support of HR 2, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), follows a concerted effort to tackle the Primary Care Funding Cliff.
 In addition to extending Community Health Center funding for 2 years, with a total of $7.2 billion in mandatory funds, it also provides extension funding for the National Health Service Corps (NHSC) and the Teaching Health Centers Graduate Medical Education (THCGME) Program, both critical to developing and maintaining the pipeline of CHC clinicians.
 The successful Children’s Health Insurance Program (CHIP), which provides essential coverage for low-income children, is also extended.
 The legislation stabilizes federal support for health centers at a time when demand for affordable primary care is growing, and as CHCS nationally celebrate a milestone 50th anniversary.

 • photo